 7. Theatre of Youth

 The Theatre of Youth works toward creating children friendly theatre programs and entertainment.
-At its permanent Allendale Theatre, the Theatre of Youth brings productions to life that have included “The Outsiders,” “The Jungle Book,” and “The Lion, The Witch, and The Wardrobe,” just to name a few.
+At its permanent Allendale Theatre, the Theatre of Youth brings productions to life that have included “The Outsiders,” “The Jungle Book,” and “The Lion, The Witch, and The Wardrobe”.
 The Theatre of Youth also offers great educational workshops for kids providing a great way to introduce kids to acting.

 8. New Phoenix Theatre on the Park

-The New Phoenix Theatre has quite a distinguished design with its whimsical exterior and its collection of art throughout the interior.
+The New Phoenix Theatre has a distinguished design with its whimsical exterior and its collection of art throughout the interior.
 As for its productions, shows range from classical to contemporary works with a focus on presenting original works.
-This theater also has very reasonable pricing making the opportunity to catch a show that much easier.
+This theater also has very reasonable pricing making the opportunity to catch a show that much more enticing.

 9. Kavinoky Theatre